hrydgard/ppsspp-site/docs/faq.md

 Where it is depends on the platform:

 * Windows: Either in the directory "memstick" in PPSSPP, or in your documents directory.
 There's also an additional shortcut, just choose "File->Open Memstick Folder..." to find it.
 * Mac/Linux: Look in .config/PPSSPP in your home directory.
-Some distros may have it in other places.
+Some distributions may have it in other places.
 * Android: In older versions it was always in the /PSP directory at the root of your shared storage.
 In Android 11 and later with PPSSPP 1.12 or later, it's configurable.

 Sharing controls between the two instances can be an issue though..